 Castolón

-Farming was developed and Bob Cartledge established La Harmonia with a store here to supply the farmers.
-When they got a post office the name of Santa Elena was already being used elsewhere so the name Castolón was created.
-It probably references the nearby peak known as Castellón. |
+Farming had developed and in Wayne Cartledge established La Harmonia general store here to supply the farmers.
+When they got a post office the name of Santa Elena was already being used in Hidalgo County so the name Castolón was created.
+It probably references the nearby peak known as Castellón.

 Altagracia "Alta" García sent this newspaper clipping from the San Angelo Standard Times to her sister Natividad G. Franco.
 Natividad''s daughter, Louisa Franco Madrid, has provided it to Familias de Terlingua.
 As Alta scribbled around the headline, the article has "a bit of the history of Castolón."
+It tells some of the stories behind Castolón's origins.

 Click on the image below to enlarge it and make it more legible.

-Castolón from the Library of Congress https://www.loc.gov/pictures/search/?q=Drawing:%20tx0982&fi=number&op=PHRASE&va=exact&co%20=hh&st=gallery&sg%20=%20true
+Castolón in the Library of Congress https://www.loc.gov/pictures/search/?q=Drawing:%20tx0982&fi=number&op=PHRASE&va=exact&co%20=hh&st=gallery&sg%20=%20true

 Bob Wirt looking at the Castolón Post Office in La Harmonia general store